codemismatch/rubylearning/content/pages/tutorials/fun-with-strings.md

 command_succeeded = true  # change to false to test the other branch

 if command_succeeded
-  puts "✅ Command succeeded"
+  puts "Command succeeded"
 else
-  puts "❌ Command failed"
+  puts "Command failed"
 end
 </script>